microsoft/fast/sites/website/src/docs/design-systems/using-the-design-system.md

 custom_edit_url: https://github.com/microsoft/fast/edit/master/sites/website/src/docs/design-systems/using-the-design-system.md
 ---

 This section goes into further detail on how the Design System can be used.
-It will use [FAST Frame](/docs/design-systems/fast-frame) Design System as in the examples but none are *specific* to [FAST Frame](/docs/design-systems/fast-frame); use these features with your own Design System if you're not using [FAST Frame](/docs/design-systems/fast-frame).
+It will use [FAST Frame](/docs/design-systems/fast-frame) Design System in the examples but none are *specific* to [FAST Frame](/docs/design-systems/fast-frame); use these features with your own Design System if you're not using [FAST Frame](/docs/design-systems/fast-frame).

 ### Setting Design System Properties
 Design System properties can always be set by simple property assignment in JavaScript.
 Simply obtain a reference to the Custom Element instance and assign the property.